MeXenon/Xarneshin/README.md

    Access the web interface at `http://<your-server-ip>:<flask-port>` (e.g., `http://192.168.1.100:42689`).

+**🔑NOTE: the Username and password of xarneshin is the same with marzneshin.**

 4. **(Optional) Enable HTTPS**
    Use the CLI to configure HTTPS with your domain and certificates: